rudneitl/dotfiles/README.md

 # DotFiles

-These are my dotfiles.
+These are my dotfiles to Ubuntu/Linux.

-You can choose from my favorite operating systems by choosing a branch.